 19. Sierra de las Nieves

-In the heart of the province of Malaga, the Sierra de las Nieves is a paradise of contrasts, as shown by the existence of the deepest chasm in Andalusia -GESM- or by its tops that reach 2,000 meters above sea level -La Torrecilla-.
+In the heart of the province of Malaga, the Sierra de las Nieves is a paradise of contrasts, as shown by the existence of the deepest chasm in Andalucia -GESM- or by its tops that reach 2,000 meters above sea level -La Torrecilla-.

 In Malaga and in the western portion of the Baetic Mountains, it is a clear example of the relief’s karstic modeling as underlined by the succession of elevations, cuts, depressions, gorges, siphons, travertines, caves and abysses.
-The most complex labyrinth of caves and galleries of Andalusia is safely hidden in the Sierra de las Nieves: Sima Honda, Cueva de la Tinaja, Sima del Aire and Sima Prestá.
+The most complex labyrinth of caves and galleries of Andalucia is safely hidden in the Sierra de las Nieves: Sima Honda, Cueva de la Tinaja, Sima del Aire and Sima Prestá.
 Springs, like the Sulphur water baths of Tolox, complete a scenario where sharp ridges dominate and that covers the largest outcrop of peridotite in the world, rocks of magmatic origin rich in iron, magnesium and heavy metals that in contact with air offer the greenish to brown and reddish tones that characterize the Corona and Abanto hills.

 20. Bahía de Cádiz Natural Park